benkaan001/SQL-Daily-Practice/datasets/daily_practice/2025-05-02/questions.md

 ## Question 1: Users with the Most Friends

-Find the user(s) who have the highest number of friends.
+Find the user(s) who have 2 or more friends.
 Output user_id, user_name, and friend_count.

 **Expected Output:**